Max Mostovetski

 A tour of highlights of the Old Masters and portrait collection at Hatchlands.

-Alec Cobbe will give a tour of the rare Cobbe Museum or Cabinet of Curiosities.
+A tour of the rare Cobbe Museum or Cabinet of Curiosities.
 Begun in the 1730s, it was known in the 18th century as the ‘Ark’ as was the Ashmolean Tradescant collection.
 It contains objects from all of the continents of the world excepting Antarctica, and some Giant Irish deer fossil antlers perhaps between 10,000 and 50,000 years old.

 A tour of the Cobbe Collection of composer keyboard instruments, including pianos owned or played by Mozart, JC Bach, Haydn and Chopin, and other gems from 300 years of musical history.